 Attend continuing education symposiums as required to maintain BOC certification.

 1. Recommends initiatives and implements changes to improve quality and services.
-Identifies and determines cause of problems; develops and presents recommendations for improvement of established processes and practices.
-2. Maintains contact with student-athletes and solicits feedback for improved services.
-3. Maximizes productivity through use of appropriate tools; planned training and performance initiatives.
-4. Researches and develops resources that create timely and efficient workflow.
-5. Prepares progress reports; informs supervisor of project status; and deviation from goals.
-6. Ensures completeness, accuracy and timeliness of all operational functions.
+2. Identifies and determines cause of problems; develops and presents recommendations for improvement of established processes and practices; implements approved recommendations.
+3. Maintains contact with student-athletes and solicits feedback for improved services.
+4. Maximizes productivity through use of appropriate tools, planned training, and performance initiatives.
+5. Researches and develops resources that create timely and efficient workflow.
+6. Prepares progress reports; informs supervisor of project status; and deviation from goals.
+Ensures completeness, accuracy and timeliness of all operational functions.
 7. Prepares and submits reports as requested and required.
 8. Develops and implements guidelines to support the functions of the unit.

 Provides Work Direction

-Provides work direction to full-time athletic training staff, graduate assistants, and athletic training students.
+Provides supervision and work direction to full-time athletic training staff, graduate assistants, athletic training students and student assistants.

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The items below are representative of the knowledge, skills, abilities, education, and experience required or preferred.